zivoy/marian-extension/src/extractors/README.md

 ### getImageScore

-Given a url it will return a promise to a calculated score based on the dimensions of the image
+Given a url it will return a promise to a calculated score based on the dimensions of the image.

 ### clearDeepQueryCache